-&lt;sup>6 New Economics Foundation (2008) Five Ways to Mental Wellbeing.
+&lt;sup>11 New Economics Foundation (2008) Five Ways to Mental Wellbeing.

-- People who are homeless or at risk of homelessness - People who are in hospital and are ready for discharge - People at risk of re-admittance to hospital - 4.3 There will be a demonstrable commitment to fair access, diversity and inclusion.
+- People who approach health and social care agencies requesting care and support, including people that are not eligible for social care and people going through the social care assessment and support planning process - People who approach health professionals or people who are receiving treatment for health conditions, including but not limited to people accessing General Practitioners; or leaving hospital, drug and alcohol community treatment, detoxification, rehabilitation, or mental health services - People who have been supported by rough sleeper/homelessness services, including but not limited to Cornwall Housing services, the Rough Sleeper Outreach and Resettlement service or the Homeless Crisis Accommodation service - People who approach other Council and public sector services identified as having complex and/or mental health needs, including but not limited to people identified by Housing, Police, Probation, Fire and Rescue, Trading Standards or Revenue and Benefits services - Any other referral sources where a person is identified as having mental health and/or complex need and may benefit from the Empowering Independence Service. - 4.2 The Service Provider will be expected to develop a fair and transparent process for prioritisation of referrals in collaboration with Commissioners.
+Priority will be given to: - People referred through the multidisciplinary High Risk Behaviour Panel - People who are homeless or at risk of homelessness - People who are accessing inpatient services including hospital, detoxification, rehabilitation, or mental health services and are ready for discharge - People at risk of re-admittance to inpatient services including hospital, detoxification, rehabilitation, or mental health services without support from the Service. - 4.3 There will be a demonstrable commitment to fair access, diversity and inclusion.
 Staff members will receive training on equality and diversity and ensure people are treated with dignity and respect.
-The Service Provider will proactively promote the Service and ensure information about the service is accessible and available in forms reflecting the diversity of the local population.
-The Service will ensure people with communication and/or cognitive impairments have equal access to the Service. - 4.4 No blanket exclusions will apply and referrals will be assessed on a case by case basis.
+The Service Provider will proactively promote the Service, and ensure information about the service is accessible and available in forms reflecting the diversity of the local population.
+The Provider will ensure people with communication and/or cognitive impairments have equal access to the Service. - 4.4 No blanket exclusions will apply and referrals will be assessed on a case by case basis.